15 Proven Tips to Attract More Therapy Clients

 Online directories are websites with professional listings that help clients find your services.
 When people search for mental health support in a particular city, these directories often appear in the search results.

-You can add your listing to general online directories like Yelp, Yellow Pages, Nextdoor, Facebook, and LinkedIn.
-There are also directories specific to your industry, like Psychology Today and Good Therapy.
+You can add your listing to general online directories like Yelp, Yellow Pages and Nextdoor.
+There are also directories specific to your industry, like TherapyDen, Psychology Today and Good Therapy.

 14. Start a monthly newsletter